richhorace/elastic-stack-pocket/README.md

 ## Requirements Pocket App
 Assumption is that you already have created a Pocket App and have Authenticated.

-If not, following instructions:
+If you have an account, but do not have an App, following instructions:

 - [Pocket Developer Site](https://getpocket.com/developer/)
 - [Create New App](https://getpocket.com/developer/apps/new)
 - [Authenticate](https://getpocket.com/developer/docs/authentication)

-If you do not have an Pocket Account, start at Step 3 and use the Sample Data Example in Step 4.
+If you do not have an Pocket Account, jump down to **Launch Containers, Ingest Data**

-## Getting Started
+## Getting Started - Data Prep
 1. Retrieving Pocket API Data

-    **Best Practices**
+    ####Best Practice####

     **Retrieving Full List:** Whenever possible, you should use the since parameter, or count and and offset parameters when retrieving a user's list.
 After retrieving the list, you should store the current time (which is provided along with the list response) and pass that in the next request for the list.
 This way the server only needs to return a small set (changes since that time) instead of the user's entire list every time.

-    `get-pocket-curl.sh` script perform a "complete" pull data which returns all data about each item, including tags, images, authors, videos, and more.
+    `get-pocket-curl.sh` script performs a "complete" pull data which returns all data about each item, including tags, images, authors, videos, and more.
 JSON file is saved to `./data/raw` folder

     ```
     sh ./files/get-pocket-curl.sh [since]